kubernetes/ingress-nginx/README.md

 There are three  ways to customize NGINX:

-1. [ConfigMap](docs/user-guide/configmap.md): uses a Configmap to set global configurations in NGINX.
+1. [ConfigMap](docs/user-guide/configmap.md): using a Configmap to set global configurations in NGINX.
-2. [annotations](docs/user-guide/annotations.md): use this if you want a specific configuration for a particular Ingress rule.
+2. [Annotations](docs/user-guide/annotations.md): use this if you want a specific configuration for a particular Ingress rule.
-3. custom template: when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), custom [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change the configuration through the ConfigMap.
+3. [Custom template](docs/user-guide/custom-template.md): when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change the configuration through the ConfigMap.

 ## Source IP address

 By default NGINX uses the content of the header `X-Forwarded-For` as the source of truth to get information about the client IP address.
-This works without issues in L7 **if we configure the setting `proxy-real-ip-cidr`** with the correct information of the IP/network address of the external load balancer.
+This works without issues in L7 **if we configure the setting `proxy-real-ip-cidr`** with the correct information of the IP/network address of trusted external load balancer.

 If the ingress controller is running in AWS we need to use the VPC IPv4 CIDR.
-This allows NGINX to avoid the spoofing of the header.

 Another option is to enable proxy protocol using `use-proxy-protocol: "true"`.

 In this mode NGINX do not uses the content of the header to get the source IP address of the connection.

 ## Proxy Protocol